cytan299/etx125_electric_focuser/focuser_case/README.md

 The file *focuser_v4.stl* file can be uploaded to [Shapeways](http://www.shapeways.com) for manufacture.
 The material that I used is

 * Black Strong & Flexible.
+* "Inches" is the dimensions that has to be specified during upload

 ## Copyright